 Flavor

-The thickness of the espresso, combined with the high concentration of coffee oils and suspended coffee microparticles, (baristas call these fines), gives it a unique mouthfeel.
-Espresso coats the tongue and the unique composition extends the lingering taste long after the drink was consumed.
+The body of espresso, combined with its oils and fines, creates a unique mouthfeel.
+It coats the tongue, and this composition extends the lingering finish long after consumption.

 Visual Aspects